 Looking to benefit from mentor sentences and interactive notebook activities, perhaps together?

-My students and I discuss grammar as a natural extension with literature and nonfiction – normally by pulling sentences from stories, or mentor sentences.
+My students and I discuss grammar as a natural extension with literature and nonfiction, normally by pulling sentences from stories, or mentor sentences.
+Dependent on your classroom community and your student’s needs, you might find mentor sentences in a variety of ways:

-No matter the grade level, using interactive pieces for studying mentor sentences has proven effective for me.
+No matter how mentor sentences are chosen, using interactive pieces for studying mentor sentences has proven effective for me.

-(For reference, my son is in fourth grade, and he is fanatical about the Percy Jackson series.
-We modeled these interactive notebook pieces together using mentor sentences that we pulled from the first book).
+For reference, my son is in fourth grade, and he is fanatical about the Percy Jackson series.
+We modeled these interactive notebook pieces together using mentor sentences that we pulled from the first book.
+His teachers do a fabulous job teaching grammar.
+When we reviewed concepts at home, I thought about using mentor sentences and developed a hands-on piece for him.

-These interactive notebook pieces in the pictures below will work for any novel or short story, though.
+These interactive notebook pieces will work for any novel or short story, though.
+Whenever I use mentor sentences with interactive notebooks (at home or in my classroom), I see huge engagement.

 When using mentor sentences with interactive notebook pieces, I have observed the following benefits: